4 Tips for Sustainable Freelancing Success🔗

 4 - Invest in SaaS tools🔗

-Freelance work online means freedom but not many people know what they can do with theirs.
+Freelance work online means freedom, but not many people know what they can do with theirs.
 Without an office life that brings some structure to your day, it is entirely up to you to organize your time and increase your productivity.
 The SaaS world offers an amazing variety of solutions to help with that.
-Getting started with a tool like [Webflow)(https://webflow.com/) or Squarespace can help you design an infinitely customizable web site, giving a boost to your self-promotion efforts.
+Getting started with a tool like Webflow or Squarespace can help you design an infinitely customizable web site, giving a boost to your self-promotion efforts.
 A CRM app like Pipedrive lets you manage your business contacts, nurture your leads and cultivate long-term relationships with clients.
 Calendly allows you to organize your day, schedule meetings or let your contacts pick a suitable time for a meeting with you.
-Tools such as Sendgrid and Mailchimp turns sending mass emails — a real chore— into an easy task.
+Tools such as Sendgrid and Mailchimp turns sending mass emails—a real chore—into an easy task.
 Stripe takes care of your invoicing and payment management, handling a big chunk of the accounting work for you.

 No-code platforms like Code2 can help freelancers automate repetitive tasks and save time while enabling them to ship more apps in a shorter time.
-The integrations they offer make it possible for a freelancer to establish workflows that can handle the tedious parts of work, letting him focus on parts where his creativity is better employed.
+The integrations offered by these tools make it possible for a freelancer to establish workflows that can handle the tedious parts of work, letting him focus on parts where his creativity is better employed.
 This automatically gives a freelancer a much-needed advantage in the face of fierce competition he has to deal with, eventually improving his bottomline.
-Being a a full-stack platform, Code2 makes use of industry-best practices and thus negates the effects of lack of peer review and support that are hard to come by in the absence of a regular full-time job.
+Being a a full-stack platform, Code2 makes use of industry-best practices, and thus negates the effects of lack of peer review and support that are hard to come by in the absence of a regular full-time job.